unifiedjs/rfcs/text/0000-contributor-team.md

 - Start Date: 2019-02-27
-- RFC PR:
+- RFC PR: [2][]
 - unified Issue:

 # Summary

-It'd be nice to add a "contributor" team to unified organizations which all contributors are invited to.
-There's precedent here with what Gatsby does and helps contributors receive a warm welcome to the community after getting a PR merged.
+It'd be nice to add a “contributor” team to unified organizations which all contributors are invited to.
+There’s precedent here with what Gatsby does and helps contributors receive a warm welcome to the community after getting a PR merged.

 ## Basic example

-If a user gets a PR merged they receive an invite to the org as a "contributor".
+If a user gets a PR merged they receive an invite to the org as a “contributor”.
-The contributor team doesn't have write access.
+The contributor team has triage (not write) access on GitHub.

 ## Motivation